 Healthy Communities in Columbus, Indiana, is an established coalition dedicated to engaging residents and partners in building healthy, vibrant places.
 Through Plan4Health, the coalition focused on increasing daily physical activity.

-Project strategies included bridging policy adoption and implementation, collaborating with city planning to design and implement bicycle and pedestrian plans, and promoting community design that encourages healthy, active living.
+Healthy Communities project strategies included bridging policy adoption and implementation, collaborating with city planning to design and implement bicycle and pedestrian plans, and promoting community design that encourages healthy, active living.

 Elementary school students conduct a walk audit in Columbus, Indiana.
 Photo courtesy Healthy Communities.